 The Universidad Autónoma de Guadalajara (UAG), Mexico's oldest private university, was founded in 1935.
 UAG is coeducational, independent, and autonomous.
-The University is proudly one hundred percent Mexican but also able to emphasize its focus on international education.
+The University is proud of its authentic Mexican heritage but also able to emphasize its focus on international education.

 UAG has a current enrollment of 15,000 students, 85 percent Mexican while 15 percent come from 25 different countries.
 The institution employs 780 full-time and 640 part-time faculty with excellent credentials.
 The University offers 50 undergraduate majors, 33 areas of graduate specialization, 20 master's programs and 3 doctorates.

 Webster University and UAG have a longstanding exchange agreement which provides students with unique immersion experiences in both the United States and Mexico.